Table of Contents

 I’m Not an Experienced Traveller

 I want to avoid saying things like, “I’ve never truly travelled” because I don’t want to diminish the travel experiences I’ve had.
 And I don’t want to discourage other people from travelling as well.
-To me any travel you can do, even if it’s just your country, is a worthy experience.
+To me any travel you can do, even if it’s within your own country, is a worthy experience.
 And I’ve loved my trips in Canada, and in the US.

 This trip will be the first time, ever, in my life, where I’ll be travelling entirely on my own to countries where I don’t speak the language, or know anyone.
 It’s the first time where I’ll be in a foreign country (aside from the US) without friends or family or a tour guide or anyone else.

 These worries might seem a bit overdramatic.
 I know I can learn some Spanish, and learn Finnish phrases to help me out on my trip.
-I know that Western Europe isn’t the most culture shocking place for me to visit.
+I know that Western Europe isn’t the most culturally shocking place for me to visit.
 I also know that this is a relatively short trip (I’m not going on a yearlong round-the-world journey, or moving to these countries).
 I know I’ll probably get by in Spain and Finland just fine.
 In fact, I’ll probably look back later in retrospect and think all of these fears and doubts were pretty stupid.

 Right now though it doesn’t mean the worries just go away.